What you should know

 What will happen:

-Your surgeon will either do an open or a closed sphincterotomy.
+Your healthcare provider will either do an open or a closed sphincterotomy.
 During an open sphincterotomy, he will cut into the skin tissue covering your sphincter.
 This will allow him to see your sphincter muscles.
 During a closed sphincterotomy, he will cut the sphincter muscles without cutting through the skin tissue.
-Your surgeon will use a scope to help him see your sphincter.
+Your healthcare provider will use a scope to help him see your sphincter.
 Once your sphincter is cut, the pressure will be released and the muscles will relax.
-After your sphincterotomy, your surgeon will either close the cut with stitches or leave it open to heal.
+After your sphincterotomy, your healthcare provider will either close the cut with stitches or leave it open to heal.
 Your anus may then be covered with a bandage.

 After your surgery: